This section of Ch. 2 will cover the following topics:

+General words are vague and boring.
 Specific words and images make writing more interesting to read.
-General words make writing flat and boring.
-Replace general language with details to bring your words to life.
-Add words that provide color, texture, sound, even smell.
+Details bring your words to life.
+They provide color, texture, sound, even smell.

 Which sentence in each pair is stronger, more visual, and more fun to read?

 - My new puppy is a ball of white fuzz with eyes like black olives.

 - My teacher told us plagiarism is bad.

 - My teacher, Ms. Atwater, explained exactly how plagiarism is illegal and unethical.

 Notice that it isn’t the use of fancy words that makes an image vivid; it’s the use of specific examples.

 Revise the following sentences by replacing the overly general words (which are underlined) with more precise and interesting language.
 Don’t overdo; just add some specific detail.